 - The second season of Ghost in the Shell: Stand Alone Complex diverges from the Type 4 setting that the first season fell into.
 Episodes are split up into "Individual", "Dividual", and "Dual" episodes.
 While the first two may seem like completely stand-alone episodes that have nothing to do with anything in particular, each episode focuses on at least some minor detail that will build up to a more important role later on as the story unfolds.
 Individual episodes focus on the rising tensions with the Asian refugees in Japan practically being treated as 2nd class citizens.
 Dual episodes focus on the Government's involvement with the refugee situation (and the Big Bad's manipulation of everything behind the scenes), and Dividual episodes focus on the members of Section 9 and how they get involved in all of it.

 - Superman is a Level 3 in at least The Silver Age of Comic Books — while Mort Weisinger was the editor, his supporting cast, Rogues Gallery, and mythology were slowly built upon, without readers requiring to have read any previous stories most of the time.
 Supergirl (also edited by Weisinger) followed this model but often moved into Level 4 as she was more likely to be involved in two- or three-part stories.

 - A Series of Unfortunate Events is much the same as Harry Potter, with the first four books or so being mostly independent, starting off with the Baudelaires being adopted by a new guardian and carefully explaining who the characters are to potential new readers, but later on the continuity creeps and the reader starts to need to have read the previous books to make sense of all this stuff about VFD and Beatrice and so on.

-- The Ace Attorney games have a stronger (level 4) continuity between cases within each game, but are this with respect to one another, featuring the same characters (bar Apollo Justice) and explaining things like spirit mediums at the beginning of each game but otherwise having independent stories and not depending on the player knowing the previous games.
+- The Ace Attorney games have a stronger (Level 4) continuity between cases within each game, but are this with respect to one another, featuring the same characters (bar Apollo Justice) and explaining things like spirit mediums at the beginning of each game but otherwise having independent stories and not depending on the player knowing the previous games.

-- Left 4 Dead is level 0 without DLC.
+- Left 4 Dead is Level 0 without DLC.
 Each level is completely stand alone as far as the game leads you to believe.
-With the release of the DLC, it jumps to level 3 as we find out that the survivors ended up transitioning from one area to the next.
-Left 4 Dead 2 is pretty firmly level 3, with the start of the next area being a direct result of what happened at the end of the last.
+With the release of the DLC, it jumps to Level 3 as we find out that the survivors ended up transitioning from one area to the next.
+Left 4 Dead 2 is pretty firmly Level 3, with the start of the next area being a direct result of what happened at the end of the last.
 For example: fueling up a race car to escape from a zombie infested mall only results in them abandoning the car when they reach blocked traffic, thus having to travel through a dilapidated carnival on foot.

 - The Legend of Zelda.
 The games tend to be standalone but there are three timelines that diverge at Ocarina of Time.
 Yet the games only get a Continuity Nod or Mythology Gag at best and can be played with any knowledge of the other games.